-- provide a recognised voice within CIfA for furthering the interests of community archaeology and those who deliver it.
+To provide a recognised voice within CIfA for furthering the interests of community archaeologists and delivery of community engagement.

-- embed community engagement in archaeological practice and support its delivery to the highest standard.
+To embed community engagement in archaeological practice and support its meaningful delivery to the highest standard.

-- advise the Board of Directors and Advisory Council on issues relating to community archaeology and engagement, both within the context of the CIfA and within the discipline of archaeology.
+To advise the Board of Directors and its Advisory Council and committees on issues relating to community archaeology and engagement, both within the context of CIfA and within the discipline of archaeology.

-- provide guidance to ensure that those who undertake community archaeology (and the organisations to which they belong), have the necessary skills and knowledge to carry out their roles to the highest possible standards.
+To provide guidance to ensure that community archaeologists (and the organisations to which they belong), have the competence to carry out their roles to the highest possible standards.

-- promote the adoption and implementation of CIfA Standards by those who undertake community archaeology and the organisations to which they belong.
+To promote the adoption and implementation of CIfA Standards, guidance and policy by community archaeologists and the organisations to which they belong.